 How to Get to Pisa From Rome

-Getting from Rome to Pisa will be another option that is only really viable to make the trip via train.
-It will require the same process as getting from Rome to Florence as above, but with one additional step.
+Getting from Rome to Pisa will be another option only viable for the trip via train.
+It will require the same process as getting from Rome to Florence but with one additional step.
 That’s because the first leg of the trip will be exactly the same as from Rome to Florence, and from Florence, you’ll then make your way to Pisa.

 What to do in Pisa

-Right off the bat, you can probably guess what one of the most important things to do in Pisa is — checking out the Leaning Tower of Pisa, of course.
-The famous bell tower is known worldwide for the physical lean that the tower has exhibited since its construction hundreds of years ago.
-Taking a tour of the tower and climbing to the top for amazing views will only take a couple of hours, but Pisa has more to offer!
+You can probably guess that one of the most important things to do in Pisa is check out the Leaning Tower of Pisa.
+The famous bell tower is known worldwide for its physical lean, which it has exhibited since its construction hundreds of years ago.
+A tower tour and climbing to the top for amazing views will only take a few hours, but Pisa has more to offer!

-Consider checking out the adjoining cathedral or the nearby Campo Santo after you’re finished at the tower.
-Then head into downtown Pisa and explore.
-Just about everywhere you look, you’ll find a building or structure of some sort worth checking out.
+Consider checking out the adjoining cathedral or the nearby Campo Santo after you finish at the tower.
+Then, head into downtown Pisa and explore.
+Just about everywhere you look, you’ll find a building or structure worth checking out.
 Consider visiting the botanical gardens of Orto Botanico for a peaceful experience and escape from the crowds.

 Naples